 Feeling pressured is a normal part of life.
-Sometimes feeling that pressure is what makes us actively respond, engage and be more present.
+Sometimes feeling that pressure is what makes us actively respond and be more present.
 However, too much stress can be a problem.
 Let us be clear, Stress Mental Health in itself is not a mental illness.
 However stress, especially if repeated can cause mental illness, such as depression and anxiety.
 Also, mental illness can make it harder to tackle life’s everyday stressors.

 Seeing a telehealth psychologist might help you notice signs that you are stressed.
-We all experience stress in a different way and sometimes not aware of the various ways stress has a toll on our bodies.
+We all experience stress in a different way and are sometimes not aware of the various ways stress has a toll on our bodies.
 An online psychologist can see you at home.
-Which is great given how busy life can be.
-They can help you address causes of stress and remove stress from your life.
+Which is great with how busy life can be.
+They can help you address the causes of stress and remove stress from your life.
 They can also improve your organisational ability and accept what you can not change.

 Chronic and or multiple stressors can lead to mental health conditions such as depression or adjustment disorder.
 Stressors can also make it harder to recover from a mental illness.
 It’s important to discuss stressors you might be facing with your telehealth psychologist and psychiatrist.

 Your stress might trigger physical symptoms.
 There’s sometimes overlap between stressors and the onset of stomach conditions, body pains and headaches.
 If you are having physical symptoms which might be related to your stress it’s important to discuss these with your local GP and telehealth psychologist or psychiatrist.

 Your appetite and eating habits might change when you are stressed.
 Some of us are run off our feet dealing with stress. we might lose our appetite, not have the time to cook or try to manage our stress by controlling our eating.
 Others might comfort-eat so to speak to manage their stress.